-(b) Other Elected Officials and Appointed Positions - Except as otherwise provided by law, every person who is elected or appointed to an office or as a member of a multiple member body shall take an oath or affirmation before performing any act under this election or appointment.
-A record of this oath or affirmation shall be kept by the city clerk.

-SECTION 8-11: LIMITATION ON OFFICE HOLDING

-Unless otherwise allowed by law or this charter, a person shall not simultaneously hold more than 1 office or position of employment with the city.
-This section may be waived by the mayor 854 by filing a notice of the waiver with an explanation and justification with the city clerk.
-855 SECTION 8-12: FELONY CONVICTION 856 857 An elected official who has been convicted of a state or federal felony while holding office shall be deemed to have vacated the office.
-858 SECTION 8-13: ENFORCEMENT OF CHARTER PROVISIONS 859 860 It shall be the duty of the mayor to see that this charter is faithfully followed and complied with by all city agencies and employees.
-Whenever it appears to the mayor that a city agency or 861 employee is not following this charter, the mayor shall, in writing, cause notice to be given to 862 that agency or employee directing compliance with this charter.
-Whenever it appears to the city 863 864 council that the mayor is not following this charter, the city council shall, by resolution, direct the attention of the mayor to those areas in which it believes there is a failure to comply with this 865 charter.
-The procedures made available in chapter 231A of the General Laws may be used to 866 determine the rights, duties, or other legal relations arising under this charter, including any 867 question of construction or validity which may be involved in that determination.
-868 ARTICLE 9 869 870 TRANSITION PROVISIONS 871 SECTION 9-1: CONTINUATION OF EXISTING LAWS (a) All General Laws, special laws, city ordinances, city council votes, rules and regulations of or 872 873 pertaining to the city that are in force when this charter takes effect, and not specifically or by implication repealed by this charter, shall continue in full force and effect until amended or 874 repealed, or rescinded by due course of law, or until they expire by their own limitation.
-In any 875 876 case in which the provisions of this charter are found to be inconsistent with the provisions of any general or special law that would otherwise be applicable, the provisions of this charter shall 877 prevail.
-878 (b) Except as otherwise provided in this charter, the city shall not be subject to provisions of 879 chapter 31 of the General Laws.
-Uniform positions within the police department below the rank 880 of deputy chief shall continue to be subject to said chapter 31.
-All uniform positions within the 881
+- 1044 30 days from the first business day of January. - 1045 (b) Other Elected Officials and Appointed Positions Except as otherwise - provided by law, every person who is elected or appointed to an office or as - a member of a multiple member body shall take an oath or affirmation - before performing any act under this election or appointment.
+A record of - this oath or affirmation shall be kept by the city clerk. - 1050 SECTION 8-11: LIMITATION ON OFFICE HOLDING - 1051 Unless otherwise allowed by law or this charter, a person shall not - simultaneously hold more than 1 office or position of employment with the - city.
+This section may be waived by the mayor by filing a notice of the - waiver with an explanation and justification with the city clerk. - 1055 SECTION 8-12: FELONY CONVICTION - An elected official who has been convicted of a state or federal felony while - holding office shall be deemed to have vacated the office. - 1058 SECTION 8-13: ENFORCEMENT OF CHARTER PROVISIONS - It shall be the duty of the mayor to see that the charter is faithfully followed - and complied with by all city agencies and employees.
+Whenever it appears - to the mayor that a city agency or employee is not following the charter, the - mayor shall, in writing, cause notice to be given to that agency or employee - directing compliance with this charter.
+Whenever it appears to the city - council that the mayor is not following this charter, the city council shall, by - resolution, direct the attention of the mayor to those areas in which it - believes there is a failure to comply with the charter.
+The procedures made - available in chapter 231A of the General Laws may be used to determine the - rights, duties, or other legal relations arising under the charter, including - any question of construction or validity which may be involved in that - 1070 determination.